ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 - Category Search
 - Previous Search queries of images and categories ( Recent Search history )
 - Shows the sub-categories and the images present in that category/subcategories inside it
+- Allow users to skip login and browse and search in the app

 **How it can be implemented?**
 - Explore Mediawiki APIs to search images using titles, search categories.(Probably using [Mediawiki Search API](https://commons.wikimedia.org/w/api.php?action=help&modules=query%2Bsearch))